timlau/yumex-dnf-old/docs/main.rst

 Groups View
 --------------
+The group view shows packages ordered by categories and groups, the selection of packages is the same as for the package view.

 The group view is selected from the main menu |main-menu|

 .. image::  img/groups.png

+It is possible to install/remove groups also by selecting the checkbox in the group/category tree.

 History View
 --------------
+The history shows the history of transaction performed by dnf on the system.

 The history view is selected from the main menu |main-menu|

 .. image::  img/history.png

+.. warning:: If your are using both yum & dnf on the system, they will both have there own history, not including the transactions by the other tool.

 Pending Actions View
 --------------------------
+The pending action queue show the pending actions for the packages selected by the user

 The pending action view is selected from the main menu |main-menu|

+Pending actions is exeucted by pressing the apply button |apply|

 .. image::  img/queue.png